Last week, I received an email from a former graduate of my six-week blogging course.

 You might be telling a story, or scribbling your thoughts on a subject that many others have already covered (you definitely will, in fact, because as the Bible itself says, “there is nothing new under the sun”).

-But because nobody else has lived your life in quite the way you have, no-one else will write about that subject in quite the way you’re going to.
+But because nobody else sees the world in quite the same way you do, no-one else will write about that subject in quite the way you’re going to.

 The way that has potential to resonate with readers.
 Readers who may have read other takes on the same subject, but didn’t quite connect with it…